RyanHill92/html-parser/README.md

 ## Bonus Points
 * Your program treats tag names as case-insensitive (ie: Html evaluates the same as html)
-* Parse multiple sections of the HTML content at the same time for performance
+* Parse multiple files at the same time for performance
 * Handle invalid or poorly formatted HTML.
 Example:

 ````